-4.1 Very Short Service Times
+4.1 Very short service times

-Figure 2 shows histograms of the combined service times for all types of service for January-October and for November- December.
-These plots resemble those for PS calls alone, because the clear majority of calls are for PS.
-We see that in the first 10 months of the year, the percentage of calls with service <10 seconds was larger than the percentage at the end of the year (7% vs. 2%).
+Figure 2 shows histograms of the combined service times for all types of service for January through October and for November-December.
+These plots resemble those for Regular Service calls alone, since the clear majority of calls are for regular service.
+We see that, in the first 10 months of the year, the percent of calls with service shorter than 10 seconds was larger than the percent at the end of the year (7% vs. 2%).

-Service times <10 seconds are questionable.
-And indeed, the manager of the call center discovered that short service times were primarily caused by agents who simply hung up on customers to obtain extra rest time.
-(The phenomenon of agents "abandoning" customers is not uncommon; it is often due to distorted incentive schemes, especially those that overemphasize short average talk-time or, equivalently, the total number of calls handled by an agent.)
-The problem was identified, and steps were taken to correct it in October 1999.
-For this reason, in the later analysis of service times, we focus on data from November and December.
-Suitable analyses can be constructed for the entire year by using a mixture model or, in a somewhat less sophisticated manner, by deleting from the service time analysis all calls with service times <10 seconds.
+Service times shorter than 10 seconds are questionable.
+And, indeed, the manager of the call center discovered that short service times were primarily caused by agents that simply hung-up on customers to obtain extra rest-time.
+(The phenomenon of agents "abandoning" customers is not uncommon; it is often due to distorted incentive schemes, especially those that over-emphasize short average talk-time, or equivalently, the total number of calls handled by an agent).
+The problem was identified and steps were taken to correct it in October of 1999.
+For this reason, in the later analysis of service times we focus on data from November and December.
+Suitable analyses can be constructed for the entire year through the use of a mixture model or in a somewhat less sophisticated manner by deleting from the service-time analysis all calls with service times under 10 seconds.

-4.2 On Service Times and Queueing Theory
+4.2 On service times and queueing theory

 Most applications of queueing theory to call centers assume exponentially distributed service times as their default.
-The main reason for this is the lack of empirical evidence to the contrary, which leads one to favor convenience.
+The main reason is the lack of empirical evidence to the contrary, which leads one to favor convenience.
 Indeed, models with exponential service times are amenable to analysis, especially when combined with the assumption that arrival processes are homogeneous Poisson processes.
 This is the reason that M/M/N is the prevalent model used in call center practice.

-In more general queueing formulas, the service time often affects performance measures through its squared coefficient of variation, $C_s^2 = \sigma_s^2/E^2(S)$, E(S) is the average service time and σ_s is its standard deviation.
-For example, a common useful approximation for the average waiting time in an M/G/N model (Markovian arrivals, generally distributed service times, n servers), is given by
+In more general queueing formulae, the service time often affects performance measures through its squared-coefficient-of-variation $C_s^2 = \sigma_s^2/\mathcal{E}^2(S)$, $\mathcal{E}(S)$ being the average service time, and σ_s its standard deviation.
+For example, a common useful approximation for the average waiting time in an M/G/N model (Markovian arrivals, Generally distributed service times, N servers), is given by:

-E[Wait for M/G/N]

-$$\approx$$

-E[Wait for M/M/N] $\times \frac{(1+C_s^2)}{2}$ (1)
+$$E[\text{Wait for M/G/N}] \approx E[\text{Wait for M/M/N}] \times \frac{(1+C_s^2)}{2}.$$ (1)

-(see Sze 1984; Whitt 1993).
-Note that for large call centers, this formula must be used with care, as discussed by Mandelbaum

-Table 1.
-Service Time by Type of Service, Truncated at 1 Hour, November-December and Schwartz (2002).
-Thus average wait with general service times is multiplied by a factor of $(1 + C_s^2)/2$ relative to the wait under exponential service times.
-For example, if service times are in fact exponential, then the factor is 1.
+See Sze (1984) and Whitt (1993); note that for large call centers this formula is only to be used with care, as discussed in Mandelbaum and Schwartz (2002).
+Thus, average wait with general service times is multiplied by a factor of $(1 + C_s^2)/2$ relative to the wait under exponential service times.

+For example, if service times are, in fact, exponential then the factor is 1.
 Deterministic service times halve the average wait of exponential.
-In our data, the observed factor is $(1 + C_s^2)/2 = 1.26$.
+In our data the observed factor is $(1 + C_s^2)/2 = 1.26$.